seanfkiely/seanfkiely.github.io/_pages/about.md

 Job Market Candidate
 ====================
 I am on the 2024-2025 job market.
-Please feel free to contact me with any inquiries via [sfkiely@ucdavis.edu](sfkiely@ucdavis.edu).
+Please feel free to contact me with any inquiries at sfkiely@ucdavis.edu